-The only important features of the above choice of the potential is that it has a minimum and plateau(s).
-The details of the shape of the potential is not important, at least qualitatively, and other forms, e.g., E-model realizations of the $\alpha$-attractor, $V(\phi) = V_0 (1 - e^{-2\phi/\phi_0})^n$, and the inverse-hilltop potential, whose asymptotic form reads $V(\phi) \sim V_0 (1 - (\phi_0 / \phi)^n)$, can also be chosen.
-The plateau region needs not extend infinitely as long as it is sufficiently long.
+The only important feature of the above choice of potential is that it has a minimum and plateau(s).
+The details of the shape of the potential are not important, at least qualitatively, and other forms, e.g., E-model realizations of the $\alpha$-attractor, $V(\phi) = V_0 (1 - e^{-2\phi/\phi_0})^n$, and the inverse-hilltop potential, whose asymptotic form reads $V(\phi) \sim V_0 (1 - (\phi_0 / \phi)^n)$, can also be chosen.
+The plateau region needs not to extend infinitely as long as it is sufficiently long.
 An advantage of the above form is that it allows some analytic calculations.

 For simplicity, we assume that the Universe is created in a symmetric, i.e., homogeneous and isotropic configuration.
 We come back to this point in Sec.~\ref{sec:creation}.
 Before inflation, the spatial curvature cannot be neglected, so we take the Friedmann-Lema\^{i}tre-Robertson-Walker metric: